adronv/VirgaCE/README.md

 ## Usage

 VirgaCE is best used with an existing chess GUI that supports the UCI framework.
 Two popular choices include [CuteChess](https://cutechess.com/) and [Arena](http://www.playwitharena.de/).
-The program *can* be used solely through the command line, although knowledge of the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html) is required.
+The program *can* be used solely through the command line, although intimate knowledge of the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html) is likely required.